jstreifel-33/reading-notes/code-401-python/class-31.md

 ### Actually getting started

-So first of all you'll need Node.js, version 10.13 or later.
+First of all you'll need Node.js, version 10.13 or later.

 Run this command: